danuden/GapsCapsTraps/README.md

 Study citation: Uden, D.R., C.R.
 Allen, D. Twidwell, and K.G.
 Cassman.
 2018.
 Three challenges for sustainable agriculture: Close gaps, respect caps, and avoid traps.

 Information: This repository contains 3 annoted R scripts ("YieldGaps4.R", "EnvironmentalCaps5.R", and "Traps3.R") and 2 countries of the World shapefiles ("TM_WORLD_BORDERS-0.3.shp" and "WorldCopy.shp") used in the analysis of Uden et al. (2018).
 Countries of the World shapefiles were obtained online at http://thematicmapping.org/.
-Yield gap, environmental cap, and social - ecological trap data are included as csv files.
+Yield gap, environmental cap, and social-ecological trap data are included in manuscript supplementary materials.